Types

 • The anything type is a way of saying that there must be a value, but it can be any value whatsoever.
 Anything can be used when the exact type is not clear.

-For example, the expression if_then_else(hazard > 0.25, 'Damaged', 0) could result in an integer (0), or it could result in a text string ('Damaged').
+For example, the expression if(hazard > 0.25, 'Damaged', 0) could result in an integer (0), or it could result in a text string ('Damaged').
 RiskScape cannot be certain, so the resulting type becomes anything.

 Viewing type information